Analog-Labs/chain-connectors/rosetta-client/README.md

 `cargo run --example voting_contract vote --contract-address "0x678ea0447843f69805146c521afcbcc07d6e28a2" -v` To vote for no run
-`cargo run --example voting_contract vote --contract-address "0x678ea0447843f69805146c521afcbcc07d6e28a2"` you will get `CallResponse` as output containing n array first uint is total of `yes` votes and second for `no` votes.
+`cargo run --example voting_contract vote --contract-address "0x678ea0447843f69805146c521afcbcc07d6e28a2"` you will get `CallResponse` as output containing n array first uint is total of `yes` votes and second for `no` votes in contract.

 __Running ethereum example__